FAQs

 5. What is the life expectancy of the pipeline?

-7. What agency oversees the safe maintenance and operation of a natural gas transmission line, and how do they fulfill their responsibility?
+6. What agency oversees the safe maintenance and operation of a natural gas transmission line, and how do they fulfill their responsibility?

-8. What is the company’s safety record?
+7. What is the company’s safety record?

-10. Are herbicides used along the pipeline corridor to control growth of vegetation?
+9. Are herbicides used along the pipeline corridor to control growth of vegetation?

 Where does the natural gas transported in your pipeline come from?

-Will Maritimes be transporting LNG?
+Will Maritimes & Northeast Pipeline be transporting LNG?

-No. Maritimes only transports natural gas in a gaseous state; the pipeline system does not transport LNG.
+No. Maritimes & Northeast Pipeline only transports natural gas in a gaseous state; the pipeline system does not transport LNG.
 LNG is natural gas that has been cooled and condensed into a liquid for transportation or storage.
 At the LNG terminals in Saint John, New Brunswick, LNG will be vaporized and returned to its gaseous state before it is introduced into the Maritimes pipeline system to delivery points in Canada and the Northeastern United States.

 What does a compressor station do?